APTrust/userguide/docs/index.md

 Once your local administrator has access to Pharos, they can add new users and/or adminstrators for your institution.
 Pharos users have access to all features except:

-* Adding and deactivtivating user accounts.
+* Adding and deactivating user accounts.
 * Approving requests to delete materials from the repository.

 Pharos administrators can do both of the above.